With Torben Fabrin, CIO at Arla:

 From robotics in the administration to virtual assistants ready to chat over Skype, digitalization is everywhere in Arla.
 Data from a myriad of sources are crunched in an analytics powerhouse, which, among other things, has cut the time it takes to predict milk intake from three weeks to one hour.
 IoT sensors alert the supply chain in real-time, allowing them to optimize deliveries before supermarket milk coolers begin to run low.
 And from the CEO and down, virtual meetings and digital collaboration through Office 365 is the norm.

-"Arla want to go digital across our processes, both on the customer side and internally.
+"Arla wants to go digital across our processes - both on the customer side as well as internally.
 In 2018, our focus has been on our internal processes.
-We have cut costs significantly by implementing robotics in various places, especially administration, where a lot of our labor-intensive tasks have been automated at this point.
+We have cut costs significantly by implementing robotics in various places - especially administration, where a lot of our labor-intensive tasks have been automated at this point.
 And only a third of those savings are directly from labor cost.
 Another third comes from a higher degree of standardization and the last third from increased productivity through automation.
 So, there is a lot of support to digitalize as much as possible," says CIO Torben Fabrin.

 The agile express train

 Two years ago, Arla made the strategic decision to switch to agile development, and for the past year, all IT projects have been 100% agile.
 This means that all internal stakeholders and external contractors and consultants must be ready to commit fully to the intensive and highly focused way of working as well as speak the “agile” language.
 Or, as the saying in Arla goes, according to Torben Fabrin: “Once the agile release train starts moving, you are either on it or under it.”